 For the most part, software to track life-style and well-being is not affected.

-Examples of software used in healthcare that may be still qualified as software and not medical device software (if not used with additional modules) are:
+Examples of software used in healthcare that may be still qualified as software and not medical device software (if not used with additional modules or processing medical data) are

 - A software that helps with a “simple search”, that refers to the retrieval of records (by matching record meta-data against record search criteria) or to the retrieval of information (e.g. library functions)